 - The phoenix company will be able to continue trading free from its historic debt using the assets of its predecessor, providing they have been bought at market value.
 It may even be able to continue using the same premises if the landlord agrees.

 - The phoenix company may be able to continue to do business with many of its old suppliers and customers.

 - In certain circumstances, the phoenix company may be able to continue trading using a similar name to its predecessor.
 This preserves the brands, goodwill and previous marketing efforts.

 Can a phoenix company re-use its predecessor’s trading name?

 It is possible in some instances for a phoenix company to use a similar or near identical name to its predecessor, however, several regulations apply.
 Failure to adhere to these regulations can result in fines, loss of limited liability and even imprisonment, so advice should be sought from a reputable solicitor before any decisions are made.

-Insolvency is a complicated process that should only be dealt with under the supervision and guidance of a licensed insolvency practitioner.
-Wilson Field have years of experience dealing with phoenix company’s and pre-pack administrations, so for more information, or if you think a pre-pack administration might be appropriate for your business, get in touch for free today.
+The procedure of creating a phoenix company is a complicated process that should only be dealt with under the supervision and guidance of a licensed insolvency practitioner.
+We have years of experience dealing with phoenix company’s, pre-pack administrations or pre-pack liquidations, so if you think one of these options might be appropriate for your business, get in touch for a free, confidential chat today.